IEC/EN 50121-4 EMC Testing of Railway Signaling and Telecommunication Equipment

-IEC 50121-4 emc testing specifies limits for emission and immunity and provides performance criteria for specific signaling and telecommunications equipment.
-This applies to equipment which may interfere with other apparatus in the railway environment.
-It also applies to equipment which may increase the total emissions for the railway environment beyond the limits defined in the appropriate standard.
+IEC 50121-4 EMC testing specifies limits for emission and immunity and provides performance criteria for specific signaling and telecommunications equipment.
+This applies to equipment that may interfere with other apparatus in the railway environment.
+It also applies to equipment that may increase the total emissions for the railway environment beyond the limits defined in the appropriate standard.
 When this occurs, it may cause Electro-Magnetic Interference (EMI) to apparatus outside the railway system.

-Equipment which complies with the emission levels of EN 61000-6-4 will meet the emission requirements of IEC 50121-4 emc/emi testing.
-This is true as long as the emissions from any d.c. power port are within the emissions limits specified for a.c. power ports.
+Equipment that complies with the emission levels of EN 61000-6-4 will meet the emission requirements of IEC 50121-4 EMC/EMI testing.
+This is true as long as the emissions from any d.c. power port is within the emissions limits specified for a.c. power ports.
 The immunity levels of EN 61000-6-2 will also be adequate except for special cases.
-IEC 50121-4 emc testing provides the immunity requirements for such equipment.
+IEC 50121-4 EMC testing provides the immunity requirements for such equipment.

 It is important to note that if a port is intended to transmit or receive for the purpose of radio communication (intentional radiators. e.g. transponder systems), then the emission and immunity limits in this standard at the communication frequency do not apply.

 The standard does not specify basic personal safety requirements for devices such as protection against electric shock, unsafe operation, insulation co-ordination and related dielectric tests.
 Also, the fault conditions of the devices have not been taken into account.
 The requirements and test methods also apply to telecommunications and signaling data and power lines connected to the equipment under test.